-Results: Monokote[®] Type Z-106/G did not crack, spall, or delaminate and remained unchanged in every aspect when the backing to which it was applied was subjected to deflection of 1/120th of the span.
+Results: Monokote[®] MK-1000 HB did not crack, spall, or delaminate and remained unchanged in every aspect when the backing to which it was applied was subjected to deflection of 1/120th of the span.
+The test density was 17.7 pounds per cubic foot (lbs./ft.3).